steinbergmedia/vst3_base/README.md

 # Welcome to VST SDK 3 base

-Here you can find some helper classes useful for developing VST3 Plug-Ins.
+Here you can find some helper classes useful for developing **VST 3** plug-ins.

 ## License & Usage guidelines